bbtnxx/Codebase-02/README.md

 *Readme.md is updated at least once in a two days.

-Thiis repo will contain my code written while being on the bench

-This repo will contain my code written while being on the bench
+This repository is created to push my code written while being on the bench

 at this moment it contains the work done by me since the 30th of August:
 - JS functions with and without conditional statements